migueldvb/astropy/docs/visualization/index.rst

     >>> from astropy.visualization import astropy_mpl_style
     >>> plt.style.use(astropy_mpl_style)

-For older versions of matplotlib:
+For older versions of Matplotlib:

 .. doctest-requires:: matplotlib